ireneboby/BankingAPI/README.md

 - (To do) Retrieve transaction history
 - Clean 3-layer architecture: Controller → Service → Repository

+## Assumptions

+- Account IDs are generated automatically (in-memory counter)
+- Balances are handled using BigDecimal for precision
+- No memory peristence yet - this is a prototype, not production-ready

 ## Tech Stack

 - Java 21